 “There’s this group called the Marathon Maniacs.
 To become part of the group, you have to complete two marathons within 16 days of each other,” Jordan says.
 “The Richmond marathon was coming up in several days, so I figured, how cool would it be if Jeffrey became a marathon maniac?”

-Remember, Jordan had only been running several months.
-He’d completed a half-marathon, but had never attempted anything longer than that.
+Remember, Jordan had only been running for several months.
+He’d completed a half-marathon but had never attempted anything longer than that.
 As it so often goes, he decided to leave the decision up to Jeffrey.